kluete/adag/README.md

 While there is a (small) CPU cost to running an event loop on each thread, it is negligible compared to the significant cost of cache flushes/reloads.

 As an Actor Model thread is never interrupted (on a properly-configered system) and its data only shared via a safe memory bus, their application code is effectively running in *single-threaded* mode.
-That is, th

 Note that in an Actor Model, involved CPU cores always run at 100% -- even when there is NO event to be processed, so CPU usage (measured by htop, say) is not a relevant performance indicator.
 The correct way to benchmark such a system would be to count the amount of computations / time it can perform (after disabling all unnecessary I/O, of course).